bioidiap/bob.db.nist_sre12/README.rst

   $ ./bin/buildout

-To generate the NIST SRE 2012 database do the following:
+To generate and populate the NIST SRE 2012 database do the following:

-# Generate file lists required to populate the SQL database

   - Change to sre12 file list directory: